gerritnowald/budget_book/README.md

 ## managing banking transactions

-New transactions are merged to the database & categorized using three standalone executables / scripts running in batch mode.
+New transactions are merged to the database & categorized using three standalone scripts running in batch mode.
 They can be used independently or in sequence, the latter by calling `start_transaction_importer.bat`.

 ### import